opendocsg/slw-judgments-backfill/2008_SGHC_232/report.md

 **_The defendant’s arguments_**

-22     Counsel for the defendant objected to the OS relying on the same principles in the authority cited by the plaintiffs in [21] and which were reiterated in _Candid Water Cooler Pte Ltd v United Overseas Bank Ltd_ [2006] 3 SLR 216 at [33].
+22     Counsel for the defendant objected to the OS relying on the same principles in the authority cited by the plaintiffs in [21] and which were reiterated in _Candid Water Cooler Pte Ltd v United Overseas Bank Ltd_ <span class="citation">[2006] 3 SLR 216</span> at [33].
 He pointed out that:

  (a) there was no prima facie case of error.
 The exclusion of the Court must be specifically stated in statute, for the Board to have exclusive jurisdiction to hear such case: